 “Evie was meant to be coming home that night,” she said.
 “But then we got that phone call.
 We live in North Yorkshire, 60 miles from Manchester, so my first thought was to get there as fast as we could.

 Evie Mills was one of 139 people injured when a bomb was detonated as people were leaving the Manchester Arena, following a concert by Ariana Grande.
 She sustained a fractured skull in the attack, as well as serious wounds to her legs, chest, hips and wrist.
 But Evie was one of the lucky ones; twenty-two people also died in the horrific incident and more than half of those affected were children.Karen was due to run the London Marathon as a fundraising effort for Ronald McDonald House Charities, who gave her and her family free accommodation in their Manchester House while Evie was in the Royal Manchester Children’s Hospital.

-Clearly, the situation has changed, the Marathon has been cancelled.
+Clearly, the situation has changed, the Marathon has been postponed due to Covid-19.
 But that doesn’t change her view of running and how it helps her.

 Every time she laces up her sneakers and heads out the door for a training run, Karen thinks of her daughter.

 The deadly blast sent a bolt through the front of Evie’s thigh, which embedded itself deeply enough that it had to be removed through the back of her leg.